Skip Navigation LinksHome > SSW Standards > SSW Rules > Rules to Better Project Management with TFS (Creating and Managing Release Plans)

 Figure: Good Example - Multiple solution folders in the same Team Project

-2. Create a new TFS iteration for your release - go to Visual Studio | Team | Team Project Settings | Areas and Iterations
+Tip: Go to Visual Studio | Team | Team Project Settings | Areas and Iterations

 Create Iteration in TFS